Glob (comics): Powers and abilities

-Both the Globs were monstrous creatures resembling a semi-solid mass of vegetable matter, with inhuman strength, stamina, and durability, though limited in brainpower and athletics.
+Both the Globs are monstrous creatures resembling a semi-solid mass of vegetable matter, with inhuman strength, stamina, and durability, though limited in brainpower and athletics.
 The Globs' bodies are difficult to harm, because their muddy exteriors can absorb physical attacks painlessly.

 Joe Timms became the first Glob as a result from exposure to toxic waste in the swamp.
-As the Golden Brain, it has the ability to materialize an electrically-charged duplicate of its Glob form and recreate a physically perfect human body for itself.
+As the Golden Brain, it can materialize an electrically-charged duplicate of its Glob form and recreate a physically perfect human body for itself.

 Sumner Beckwith became the second Glob when he injected himself with a duplicate version of the Super-Soldier Formula.
 Unlike the original, it could excrete slime-like material from its own body to smother living beings or regenerate lost limbs.
 He earned a Ph.D. in genetics, before his transformation.

 Other characters named Glob

 There have been three other characters known as Glob in the Marvel Universe.
 These include: